-When you’re applying to colleges, it’s important to choose a range of schools falling into three basic categories: safety, target, and reach.
+When you’re applying to colleges, you’ll first want to create your college list.
+When you do, it’s important to choose a range of schools falling into three basic categories: safety, target, and reach.

 Safety schools are those which you’re very likely to get into, because your test scores and grades are above the average there.
 Target schools are those for which your academic profile is a fairly standard it.
 Finally, reach schools are the ones where your academics may not quite be up to snuff, often because the school itself is so competitive.